-- ·One of the specially designated core history courses - ·Either HIS 2000, Investigating US History I or HIS 2001, Investigating US History II - ·At least one junior research seminar - ·History 5501 (Seminar in Historical Methodology) or History 5515 (Independent Research)

-·At least six additional history courses of the student's choice

-·One art history course in an area that complements one of the ten history courses.
+- •One of the specially designated core history courses (HIS 1065-1250) - ·Either HIS 2000, Investigating US History I or HIS 2001, Investigating US History II - ·At least one junior research seminar - ·History 5501 (Seminar in Historical Methodology) or History 5515 (Independent Research) - ·At least six additional history courses of the student's choice - ·One art history course in an area that complements one of the ten history courses.
 This course does not fulfill the core Fine Arts requirement.

 History majors must earn 27 credits in history beyond the specially designated core course.
+At least 18 credits (6 courses) must be completed at Villanova University.